The Enduring Pain of Childhood Verbal Abuse

 If you want to get a sense of how abuse affects a person’s life, self-image, and thought processes in the long term, imagine skipping a stone over water and then watching the ripple effect.
 There’s the direct effect of the verbal abuse in the moment, which inflicts deep emotional pain.
 In most cases, this is an established pattern of repetitive behavior, so in addition to the cycle of pain, the child also develops coping mechanisms, many of them maladaptive.

 A verbally abused child may arm herself against the pain, which only lessens her already impaired ability to manage negative emotions and self-soothe.
 Babies learn to self-regulate and comfort themselves through attuned parenting, but the verbally abusive parent is completely unattuned.
 A child under the care of an abusive parent may be constantly flooded with feelings that further limit the growth of his or her emotional intelligence, a skill set built on identifying emotions and processing them.
-In the wake of continued verbal aggression, it’s hard for a child to sort out whether he or she is feeling afraid, shamed, hurt, or angry.
+In the wake of continued verbal aggression, it’s hard for a child to sort out whether he or she is feeling afraid, ashamed, hurt, or angry.

 Finally, the internalization of the messages conveyed—those diminishing, hypercritical, and shaming words and phrases—changes one's personality, self-esteem, and behavior.
-“Self-criticism,” the common term for this, sounds far more benign than it actually is because it can verge dangerously on self-hatred and be hobbling in the extreme.
+“Self-criticism,” the common term for this, sounds far more benign than it actually is because it can verge dangerously into self-hatred and be hobbling in the extreme.
 This is the habit of mind that ascribes every glitch, setback, or failure to ingrained flaws in character, leading someone to think, “I failed because I’m too stupid and worthless to do anything else," or, “No wonder she left.
 Who could ever truly love me?”

 Verbal Abuse and Family Dynamics